iredmail/docs/en_US/faq/2-iredadmin-pro.self-service.md

 ## Introduction

-The latest iRedAdmin-Pro release provides self-service, it's a per-domain setting and disabled by default, domain admin can enable it in domain profile page, under tab `Advanced`, and it's able to control which data are allowed to be updated by users themselves.
+!!! attention

+    Self-service is available in iRedAdmin-Pro versions which were released after Jan 1, 2015.

-With self-service, users are able to manage:
+With self-service, end users are able to manage:

+* Full name
-* Update full name, preferred language
+* Preferred language of iRedAdmin-Pro web interface
 * Change password
 * Mail forwarding control
 * Manager per-user whitelists & blacklists
 * Manage quarantined mails
 * Check received mails and blacklist certain senders if they're spammers.
 * Manage basic spam policy

+## How to enable self-service

+Self-service is a per-domain setting and disabled by default, domain admin can enable it in domain profile page, under tab `Advanced`, and it's able to control which preferences are allowed to be managed by end users themselves.

 ## Screenshots